clarkgrubb/data-tools/doc/TOUR.md

     $ for i in $(seq -w 1 100); do touch foo.$i; done

 It is also useful to at times to be able to iterate through a sequence of dates.

-    date-seq
+The *data tools* provide `date-seq` for this.
+For example, suppose that you wanted to fetch a set of URLs which contained a date:

+    $ for date in $(date-seq --format='%Y/%m/%d' 20130101 20130131); do mkdir -p $date; curl "http://blog.foo.com/${date}" > ${date}/index.html; done

+`date-seq` can iterate though years, months, days, hours, minutes, or seconds.
+When iterating through days, the `--weekdays` flag can be used to specify days of the week.
+See the [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/date-seq.1.md) for details.

 <a name="sampling"/>
 ## sampling